 With its distinctive ‘ticked’ coat, the Abyssinian (or Aby for short) is a popular breed of cat.
 They’re intelligent and playful and make great companions.

 It doesn’t matter if your cat is a pedigree or mixed breed, pet insurance can protect your cat or kitten from unexpected illnesses or accidents.
 Abyssinian cat cover can help cover the cost of medication, vet prescribed complementary treatment or surgery.

 Sainsbury’s Bank Pet Insurance

-Sainsbury’s Bank cat insurance can cover kittens from 8 weeks until their 10th birthday.
+Sainsbury’s Bank kitten insurance can cover kittens from 8 weeks until their 10th birthday.
 But if you take out a policy before they’re 10, cover will be continued year after year as long as keep renewing your policy without a break.
 So, you won’t need to worry about mounting health bills for an elderly cat.